 While much can be done at the federal level to increase access to medical foods, states also play an integral role in ensuring access to these critical therapies.

 Since insurance is regulated primarily at the state level, many states have mandated the inclusion of medical foods within private plans sold within their state.
 These mandates are vital to ensuring access to medical foods, and NORD encourages all states to adopt similar mandates for the inclusion of medical foods in private insurance.

 Inclusion of medical foods within each state’s Medicaid program is also essential, and only some states mandate its inclusion while many others do not.
 Some states also provide access to medical foods through public health programs.

 Mandated coverage of medical foods in states is a big step forward, but many states place arbitrary quantity limits, age or gender limits on these coverage requirements.
 NORD encourages each state to adopt coverage mandates for medical foods, and encourages states not to set arbitrary coverage limitations, as this often defeats the purpose of the coverage mandates.

-Learn more about your state’s efforts to mandate medical foods coverage in NORD’s State Policy Progress Report.
+Learn more about your state’s efforts to mandate medical foods coverage in NORD’s State Report Card.

 Following the 2012 Supreme Court decision to allow states to choose whether or not to expand Medicaid, many states have since expanded their Medicaid programs to cover all individuals below 138 percent of the federal poverty line.